-- PUBH 525.
+PUBH 525.
 Social and Behavioral Determinants of Health (3).

-This graduate level course focuses on the identification and application of key determinants of individual and population health that are related to social and behavioral factors such as socioeconomic status, income level, cultural and linguistic factors, health beliefs, lifestyle choices, among others.
-Course will be offered on even numbered years (Winter). - PUBH 550.
+Identification and application of key determinants of individual and population health that are related to social and behavioral factors such as socioeconomic status, income level, cultural and linguistic factors, health beliefs, lifestyle choices, among others.

+PUBH 550.
 Advanced Health Policy and Systems (3).
 Analysis of the building blocks of U.S. health systems, including leadership/governance, health care financing, workforce, service delivery, drugs/devices and technology, and health information/research.
 Survey of major health policies/programs at federal/state level impacting population health.
-Course will be offered on on odd numbered years (Fall). - PUBH 571.
+Course will be offered on on odd numbered years (Fall).

+PUBH 571.
 Program Planning (4).

 Health program planning including needs assessment and goal setting.
 PUBH 471 and PUBH 571 are layered courses; students may not receive credit for both.
-Course will be offered every year (Fall). - PUBH 572.
+PUBH 572.
 Program Implementation and Evaluation (4).
 Implementation and evaluation of programs and other strategies designed to improve population health outcomes.
-PUBH 472 and PUBH 572 are layered courses.
-Students may not receive credit for both.
-Course will be offered every year (Winter).
-Prerequisite: PUBH 571. - PUBH 580.
+PUBH 472 and PUBH 572 are layered courses; students may not receive credit for both.
+Prerequisite: PUBH 571.

+PUBH 580.
 Grant Seeking and Administration in Public Health (3).
 This course introduces students to grant seeking, writing, and administration in the broad field of public health.
 PUBH 480 and PUBH 580 are layered courses; students may not receive credit for both.
-Course will be offered every year (Winter). - PUBH 581.
-Advanced Epidemiology (5).
+Course will be offered every year (Winter).

+PUBH 581.
+Advanced Epidemiology

+(5).
 This course covers descriptive and analytical epidemiological application to social and health sciences with an emphasis on population level health.
-Course will be offered on even numbered years (Winter). - PUBH 596.
+Course will be offered on even numbered years (Winter).

+PUBH 596.
 Individual Study (1-6).
 May be repeated if subject is different.

 PUBH 598.
 Special Topics (1-6).
-May be repeated if subject is different. - PUBH 599.
+May be repeated if subject is different.

+PUBH 599.
 Seminar (1-5).
-May be repeated if subject is different. - PUBH 620.
-Study Design for Public Health (3).
-The first course in a series
+May be repeated if subject is different.

+PUBH 620.
+Study Design for Public

-- on traditional methodologies utilized in public health investigation, with an emphasis on articulating public health research questions, identifying data sets, and justifying study designs for public health inquiry.
+Health (3).
+The first course in a series on traditional methodologies utilized in public health investigation, with an emphasis on articulating public health research questions, identifying data sets, and justifying study designs for public health inquiry.
 Course will be offered on odd numbered years (Spring).

-- PUBH 621.
-Advanced Quantitative

-Research Methods for Health (4).
+PUBH 621.
+Advanced Quantitative Research Methods for Health (4).

-Provide students with an understanding

-of quantitative designs and research

-methods to answer population health

-questions.
-Applied statistical skills will

-be emphasized, including the critical

-appraisal and use of quantitative data

-and evidence.
-Course will be offered on

-even numbered years (Winter).
-Co- or

-prerequisite: PUBH 620.
+Provide students with an understanding of quantitative designs and research methods to answer population health questions.
+Applied statistical skills will be emphasized, including the critical appraisal and use of quantitative data and evidence.
+Course will be offered on even numbered years (Winter).
+Co- or prerequisite: PUBH 620.

-- PUBH 622.
+PUBH 622.
 Qualitative Research Methods for Health (4).
-This course provides graduate level training in techniques for designing, conducting, and analyzing qualitative research studies relevant to public health and other related health sciences.
+This course provides graduate level training in techniques for designing, conducting, analyzing, and interpreting qualitative research relevant to public health and other related health sciences.
 Includes opportunities for practical, applied qualitative research activities.
-Course will be offered on odd numbered years (Spring, Summer).

-- PUBH 651.
+PUBH 651.
 Public Health Leadership and Ethics (3).
-This course will provide graduate level training in leadership strategies specific to Public Health, and developing skills as an ethical leader.
-Case studies, readings, and small group conversations will be utilized in this intensive course.
-Course will be offered on odd numbered years (Spring).
+Graduate level training in leadership strategies and ethical decision-making in public health.
+Case studies, readings, practical tools, and small group conversations will be utilized to analyze real world scenarios in public health decision-making.

-- PUBH 675.
+PUBH 675.
 Portfolio Development Seminar (2).
-This course will assist students in the preparation of their cumulative experience portfolio, including their graduate thesis or project plans.
-Students will complete artifact collection, demonstrating mastery of a set of core competencies toward the MPH degree and discuss with a faculty advisor their plans for completion of the thesis or project capstone requirement.
-Permission of department.
-Course will be offered every year (Fall, Summer).
+Preparation for the cumulative experience portfolio.
+Students will complete artifact collection, demonstrating achievement of core competencies toward the MPH degree and propose their thesis or project capstone plan under guidance from a faculty mentor.

-- PUBH 692.
+PUBH 692.
 Field Experience in Public Health (1-6).
 Practicum experiences include significant field-based or research projects, community outreach and education, teaching or other related activities under the guidance of the student's academic advisor.
 May be repeated up to 6 credits.
 Grade will either be S or U. Permission of department.
 Course will not have an established scheduling pattern.